 Dinner at De Cirque

-We had dinner on Saturday at De Cirque Restaurant and it was delicious.
-I really liked how the restaurant had elegant and classy interior, fine dinning menu, but at the same time it was so child friendly.
-It’s spacious and there were some crayons and papers for kids to draw.
-Little details like that really makes Mechelen a great town to visit with kids.
+We had dinner on Saturday at De Cirque Restaurant, and it was delicious.
+I really liked how the restaurant had an elegant and classy interior, a fine dining menu, but, at the same time, it was so child-friendly.
+It’s spacious, and there were some crayons and paper for kids to draw.
+Little details like that make Mechelen such a great town to visit with kids.

 Christmas Market at Vismarkt